alexandervpetrov/ribosome/README.md

     $ ribosome init

+At this point configure your project for Ribosome via `codons.yaml` - I will describe how to do this later.

 Ribosome releases project versions, i.e., named tags of source code repository.
 Tag expected to be in one of the forms: `N.N.N`, `N.N.NaN`, `N.N.NbN` and `devxxxx` - where `N` is for a number and `xxxx` for any alphanumerical suffix.